DonQuixoteI/Firefox-UserGuide/doc/user.js.md

 ## Location Bar

+### Keyword Service

+[[mozillaZine](http://kb.mozillazine.org/Keyword.enabled)]: When entering information in the Location Bar, Mozilla attempts to convert the information into a usable URI.
+For example, "mozilla.org" is automatically converted to "http://mozilla.org/".
+When Mozilla is unable to discern what URL the user wanted, the information that was entered may be submitted to an Internet Keywords service.
+This preference determines whether or not to use Internet Keywords.

 ```js
 user_pref("keyword.enabled", false);
 ```

 Default: `true` ![Windows][Windows Logo] ![Debian][Debian Logo] ![Android][Android Logo]

-`false`: Display an error message indicating the entered information is not a valid URL. `true`:  If Firefox cannot determine a URL from information entered in the Location Bar, append the information to the URL in [keyword.URL](http://kb.mozillazine.org/Keyword.URL) and redirect the user there. [[mozillaZine](http://kb.mozillazine.org/Keyword.enabled)]
+`false`: Do not use Internet Keywords and display an error message indicating the entered information is not a valid URL.

 ## Passwords